Yogibeer2001/Yogify/README.md

 ## Usage

-type "activate" to generate some errors in your rails project...happy debugging..
+type _"activate"_ to generate some errors in your rails project...happy debugging..

-(to check yourself type "checkme" ** not working jet**)
+To check yourself type _"checkme"_ and get a status update

-sick of debugging type "fixme"
+Sick of debugging type _"fixme"_

 ## in Planing

- checkme executable to check on fixed error status and better feedback on debugging status increase in error complexity
+increase in error complexity and more status updates

 ## Contributing